v-trof/Ripple.js/readme.md

 ## Usage

-This is how you can tell Ripple.js to watch any element matching a selector
+This is how you can tell Ripple.js to watch any element matching a selector (including dynamically added)
 ```javascript
 ripple.watch('#demo-2 button')
 ```